Last revised: April 27, 2015

 The theology behind this nexus of ideas seems to be as follows: God has given Jesus into the midst of Israel which has been scandalized by him and has killed him, fulfilling the scriptures.
 However, for those who can overcome the scandal of his death, he is the foundation of a new edifice.
 Where in the original Isaian passage the happening is related in terms of God tripping up Israel, with God himself causing the scandal, the apostolic witness (made especially evident in the Lucan parable of the tenants) shows the scandal to be purely the result of human violence and self-deceit, violence and self-deceit made visible in the persecution and murder of the prophets and finally in that of the Son.
 For those already locked in these attitudes leading to death, then it appears scandalous that the rejected one should be the new foundation. (p.
 140)

-Link to a full excerpt of “The Skandalon Revealed.”
+See the full section “The Skandalon Revealed.”

 2. Link to a webpage on “Girard and the New Testament Use of skandalon.”